smartprocure/topology-runner/README.md

 Sometimes you need to suspend a topology and wait for an event or an extended period of time to elapse.
 A node with `type` set to `suspension` can be used in these scenarios.
 The `run` function is asynchronous so you can make a database call or whatever.
-All dependent nodes of the `suspension` node will be suspended after it completes.
+All dependent nodes of the `suspension` node will have a status of `suspended` after it completes.

+When resumption of a topology occurs the dependents of the suspended node will be executed.

 In the example below there is a human authorization step that must take place before the topology can complete.
 This could be the result of an HTML form input that triggers